ewotring/search-list-detail/DEV_NOTES.md

 Notes from Erik about this App:
+- To deploy, run 'npm install' then 'npm start'

 - I added a little functionality that required a slight deviation from the mock-up for the list view.
 I kept the search form active.
 If the user performs another search, the list updates for that search.
 If the search is submitted with a blank search string, the full list is displayed.

 This functionality continues into the detail view.
 Once in a detail view, the user can perform a new search, and the list results for that search will replace the detail view.